ExposuresProvider/icees-api/README.md

 ## REST API

 ### features schema
-A feature qualifier limited values of a feature
+A feature qualifier limits values of a feature
 ```
 <operator> ::= <
              | >